BUILDING PRODUCTS THAT PEOPLE LOVE REQUIRES A DESIGN-CENTERED APPROACH.

 We've all experienced lousy products:

-Apps that aren't intuitive, so we uninstall them right away
+Applications that aren't intuitive, so we uninstall or stop using them

 Product assembly instructions that are difficult to navigate